jewelsofthought/neshama/site/posts/freedom/week_7/malkuth_hod.md

 <div class="note">

 Everything in existence had and still has one single directive – to manifest.
-This has come under many terms, like reproduce, grow, spawn, etc. Every living thing, by the same token, is a manifestation that has its own directive, that will be expressed when the manifestation is ready, to “live”.
+This has come under many terms, like reproduce, grow, spawn, etc. Every living thing, by the same token, is a manifestation that has its own directive, that will be expressed when the manifestation is ready, to "live".
 Which is essentially the awakening of the ability to perceive certain sensations.

 </div>